slepc/slepc/doc/source/documentation/manual/mfn.md

 -   A Krylov method with restarts as proposed by {cite:t}`Eiermann:2006:RKS`.

--   The method implemented in EXPOKIt {cite:p}`Sidje:1998:ESP` for the matrix exponential.
+-   The method implemented in Expokit {cite:p}`Sidje:1998:ESP` for the matrix exponential.

 ### Accuracy and Monitors